dlebech/stable-diffusion-2-xl-streamlit/README.md

 Observations based on my own machine:
 - Using Ubuntu 22.04 with an RTX 2070 GPU (8GB memory)
 - Using Python 3.10 in a fresh conda environment.
-- The 768 model works but it is only possible with xformers *or* attention slicing.
+- The 2.1 768 model works out of the box with 768x768 images.
-- With xformers enabled, 768x768 pixel images are possible
+- For the XL 1.0 model, I personally have to use CPU offloading.
+Model CPU offloading is enough so it doesn't slow down inference so much.
+  - With CPU offloading, I have been able to generate 1024x1024 images using the XL model.

 ## Install & Run